Skip to content

 Click here for detailed instructions.

-After binding, the Comet Pro's console will show the bound Tailscale account as follows.
+After binding, the Comet Pro's console will show the bound Tailscale account.

 tailscale enabled